emews/emews-project-creator/README.md

 install the source for EQ/R EMEWS Swift-t extension in `ext/EQ-R/src`.
 The extension needs to be compiled before it can be used.
 See `ext/EQ-R/src/README.md` for compilation instructions.

-For a more thorough explanation of EMEWS Queues and ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)
+For a more thorough explanation of R-based ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)